google/zetasql/docs/date_functions.md

 ```

 In the following example, `EXTRACT` returns values corresponding to different
-time parts from a column of dates near the end of the year.
+date parts from a column of dates near the end of the year.

 ```sql
 SELECT